 As additional consideration for the purchase of the Investment Notes, we issued to Platinum warrants to purchase an aggregate of 100,000 shares of our common stock, issuable in separate tranches together with each Investment Note.
 We issued four warrants to Platinum between October 2012 and March 2013 (each an Investment Warrant) to purchase an aggregate of 100,000 shares of our restricted common stock.
-Additionally, we issued Platinum a warrant to purchase 63,629 shares of our common stock in connection with the issuance of the Exchange Note (Exchange Warrant).
+Additionally, we issued Platinum a warrant to purchase of our common stock in connection with the issuance of the Exchange Warrant).
 At issuance, the Exchange Warrant and each Investment Warrant had a term of five-years and an exercise price of \$30.00 per share, subject to certain adjustments.
-Effective on May 24, 2013, we entered into an Amendment and Waiver agreement with Platinum pursuant to which we agreed to reduce the exercise price of the Exchange Warrant and the Investment Warrants from \$30.00 per share to \$10.00 per share in consideration for Platinum's agreement to waive its rights for any increase in the number of shares of common stock issuable under the adjustment provisions of the Exchange Warrant and the Investment Warrants that would otherwise occur from certain issuances and prospective issuances of our securities, including issuances pursuant to the prospective Autilion Financing and other private placement transactions, at a price of less than \$30.00 per share.
+Effective on May 24, 2013, we entered into an Amendment and Waiver agreement with Platinum pursuant to which we agreed to reduce the exercise price of the Exchange Warrant and the Investment Warrants from \$30.00 per share to \$10,00 per share in consideration for Platinum's agreement to waive its rights for any increase in the number of shares of common stock issuable under the adjustment provisions of the Exchange Warrant and the Investment Warrants that would otherwise occur from certain issuances and prospective issuances of our securities, including issuances pursuant to the prospective Autilion Financing and other private placement transactions, at a price of less than \$30.00 per share.

 On July 26, 2013, we issued an additional senior secured convertible promissory note in the principal amount of \$250,000 to Platinum (July 2013 Note).
 The July 2013 Note matures on July 26, 2016 and is otherwise in the same form as the earlier Investment Notes, bearing interest at 10% per annum and being payable in restricted shares of our common stock and convertible, in whole or in part, at Platinum's option into shares of our restricted common stock at a conversion price of \$10.00 per share, subject to certain adjustments.
 The conversion feature in the July 2013 Note constituted a beneficial conversion feature at the date of issuance.
 As additional consideration for the purchase of the July 2013 Note, we also issued to Platinum a five-year warrant to purchase 12,500 shares of our restricted common stock at an exercise price of \$10.00 per share (July 2013 Warrant).
-The fair value of the July 2013 Warrant was estimated to be \$11.74 per share, or \$146,800, at its issuance date using a Monte Carlo simulation model and the following assumptions: market price of common stock: \$15.00 per share; exercise price: \$10.00 per share; risk-free interest rate: 1.36%; volatility: 96.9%; term: 5.0 years; and dividend rate 0.0%.
-We recorded the fair value of the July 2013 Warrant at the date of issuance as a liability and as a corresponding discount to the July 2013 Note.
+The fair value of the July 2013 Warrant was estimated to be \$11.74 per share, or \$146,800, at its issuance date using a Monte Carlo simulation model and the following assumptions: market price of common stock: \$15.00 per share; exercise price \$10.00 per share; exercise price